Non-BPS path to the string lamppost: Infinite distance limits in

 If we identify the first $10-d$ entries of $v$ as $\vec{Q}_R$ and the rest with $\vec{Q}_L$, then the quantity $Q_{R}^2-Q_{L}^2$ is invariant.
 Moreover, it is easy to show that every transformation of $M$ that maintains \eqref{MC} can be expressed in the form \eqref{MT}.
 Therefore, we find that $Q_{R}^2-Q_{L}^2$ is invariant across the moduli space for any charge state.

 The infinite distance limits that are global geodesics, correspond to $\lim_{t\rightarrow\infty}\Omega(\gamma)M\Omega(\gamma)^T$ where $\Omega(\gamma)=\exp(\gamma U)$ is a boost in $(10-d,r)$.
 By global geodesic, we refer to geodesics that are the shortest path between any two points on them\footnote{For more on the definition of the global geodesic see Sec. \ref{sec:stringorkk}.}.
 Note that adding a rotation piece to the boost will lead to spiraling trajectories in the moduli space that are locally geodesic, but not globally.
-It is easy to show that an infinite boost always takes two half-light cones to the origin.
+It is easy to show that an infinite boost always takes a null line to the origin.

-Therefore, for any infinite distance limit of $M$, any particle satisfying $|Q_R|=|Q_L|$, where $Q_R$ is in the correct half-space, will go to the origin of the charge lattice.
+Therefore, for any infinite distance limit of $M$, a line of particles that satisfy $|Q_R|=|Q_L|$ and are in the plane of boost will go to the origin of the charge lattice.
+Let us call that line in the charge lattice, the \textit{ line of boost}.